WHaffmans/webserv-tester/README.md

 ## 🗂️ Test Suite

-Tests are organized into features suites: Basic, HTTP, Config, Edge, Method, CGI, Upload, Security, Performance, and Error.
+Tests are organized into features suites: Basic, HTTP, Config, Invalid Config, Method, CGI, Upload, Security, Performance, and Error.
 You can run all tests or select specific suites.

 > **Warning**: A lot of tests have been written with LLM and may contain some errors.
 Please **review tests carefully**.
 They could also be too permissive and return false positives.